-The Mount Baker Ultra Marathon will start at 12:00 AM Sunday June 3rd 2018.
-The race has a 50 participant limit and an overall (soft) cutoff time of 18 hours or 6:00PM.
+The Mount Baker Ultra Marathon will start at 12:00 AM Sunday June 2nd 2019.
+The race has a 50 participant limit with an overall cutoff time of 18 hours or 6:00PM.

-From the start in downtown Concrete the course will follow Forest Service roads out to the Upper Baker Dam, where you may get your first glimpse of the mountain.
-After 26 miles competitors will ascend the Squak glacier traversing over a mile and a half of fixed ropes.
+From the start in downtown Concrete the course follows Forest Service roads out to the Upper Baker dam, where you may get your first glimpse of the mountain.
+After 26 miles competitors will ascend the Squak glacier, utilizing almost 2 miles of fixed ropes.
 Once you have reached the summit it's all down hill from there, retracing your steps back to the finish in Concrete.

 The weather and snow conditions can be extremely varied, from raging snow storms to blistering heat.
 This should not be your first time in severe mountainous conditions.
 All participants should have the ability to be self sufficient while on the mountain.
 There will be aid stations manned by volunteers on the glacier for your safety.